 How can you take part?

-Warwick Research with Kids Group depends on the help of hundreds of parents in the local community who are willing to bring their children along to take part in fun studies at our research labs.
-If you have children, from new-born up to 16 years, and have an hour to spare to take part in one of our studies, then please sign up to our database!
-Once you sign up, we will send you open invitations when age-appropriate studies for your child(ren) come up.
-You can then decide whether to take part.
+Warwick Research with Kids Group depends on the help of hundreds of parents in the local community who are willing to bring their children along to take part in fun studies on our University Campus.
+We also have an increasing number of fun online study activities available in which you and your child(ren) can take part from the comfort of your own home.
+If you have children, from new-born up to 16 years, and have 30-60 minutes to spare to take part in one of our (online) studies, then please sign up to our family database!
+Once you sign up, we will send you open invitations via email when age-appropriate studies for your child(ren) come up.
+You can then read the study description and decide whether to take part.
+We will then book you a study appointment when it suits you.

 Follow us on Social Media